shelleywong/CSCI440-Course-Materials/Assignments.md

 # CSCI440 Assignments

 There will be at least 6 assignments due at approximately 2 week intervals starting the second week of the semester.
+There will also be an inquiry based final project due at the end of the semester in lieu of a final exam.

 For the first assignment, you will need to use a Linux virtual machine.
 All assignments must be able to work in a UNIX-based environment such as Linux – programs submitted to INGInious will be tested using the GNU compiler (gcc, a standard compiler for many modern Unix-like operating systems).